tsuru/tsuru/docs/installing/hipache-router.rst

 `Hipache <https://github.com/hipache/hipache/>`_ is a distributed HTTP and websocket proxy.

-Tsuru uses Hipache to route the requests to the containers.
-Routing information is stored by Tsuru in the configured Redis server, Hipache will read this configuration directly from Redis.
+tsuru uses Hipache to route the requests to the containers.
+Routing information is stored by tsuru in the configured Redis server, Hipache will read this configuration directly from Redis.